markjprice/cs12dotnet8/docs/errata/errata.md

 > Thanks to `mdj._` in the book's Discord channel for raising this issue on December 18, 2023.

 In Step 5, I tell the reader to "add the runtime identifiers (RIDs) to target five operating systems" including Windows 10 or later.
 The legacy RID was `win10-x64` but in .NET 8 RC1 this changed to `win-x64`.
 The RID for MacOS/OS X also changed.
+From the documentation, "Starting with .NET 8, the default behavior of the .NET SDK and runtime is to only consider non-version-specific and non-distro-specific RIDs."

 The book lists the RIDs as shown in the following markup:
 ```xml